UniversityOfHelsinkiCS/palaute/documentation/accessibility.md

 #### Accessibility status

-The accessibility of the software as of this day (11.10.2021) is good.
+The accessibility of the software as of this day (11.10.2021) is good ([WCAG 2.1](https://www.saavutettavuusvaatimukset.fi/digipalvelulain-vaatimukset/wcag-2-1/) level A to AA).
 The results provided by the tools used were promising and those few minor issues that came up were fixed as a result.
 The tools didn't bring up any larger issues in accessibility.
 This might be a direct result from using [Material UI](https://mui.com/) as our UI library.
 Using Material UI helps us take accessibility into account from the ground up.

 #### Accessibility tools used

 We used two tools to analyse the accessibility of the software:

 - [WAVE Evaluation Tool](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh)
+   - _WAVE errors align with WCAG 2.1 failures.
+The WAVE interface facilitates human evaluation of many other aspects of accessibility and Web Content Accessibility Guidelines and Section 508 compliance._

 - [Lighthouse](https://developers.google.com/web/tools/lighthouse)